ndcarlos/spotify-project/wander/README.md

 # wander

-With endless artists to choose from, it is hard to find new music to enjoy.
-Wander creates and populates your wander👣🪩 playlist - your personalized recommendations of new artists to discover and explore.
+With so many artists to choose from, it can be overwhelming to find new music.
+Wander curates and fills your wander👣🪩 playlist with personalized recommendations, helping you discover and explore fresh artists.

 ## Table of Contents